 Karimi also worried about his safety in his homeland which has been at war from the time he was born.

-At 16, Karimi secretly hatched a plan to flee with the help of an older brother.
+At 16, Karimi secretly hatched a plan to flee.
 First, he flew to Iran.
 Then he began a three day harrowing journey through the Zagros mountains, a journey that if he could survive the extreme conditions would take him from Iran to Turkey.

 Smugglers put him in the back of a truck.
 He had to sit there with his feet close together as they covered all those fleeing with plastic.
 As they headed to the border, the truck stopped to pick up others.
 The newcomers piled onto the truck, jumping on top of Karimi who they couldn’t see underneath all the plastic, making it hard for him to breathe.